What is a foraminotomy?

 may need to not do certain movements for a while.
 You may be able to do light work

-in a few weeks, but you may need to avoid heavier work for a few months.
-Some people
+in a few weeks.
+But you may need to stay away from heavier work for a few months.

 Your provider can give you a realistic idea of what to expect after your surgery.

 Remember to keep all follow-up appointments.
 Most people will see a real improvement

 in their symptoms.
 Be sure to tell your provider if you don’t get better.
 Or if you